Edgar Steele

 Edgar James Steele (July 5, 1945 – September 4, 2014) was an American author and disbarred trial attorney from northern Idaho, best known for serving as the defense attorney for Richard G. Butler, the founder of the white supremacist group Aryan Nations.
 He was a graduate of UCLA Law School and the University of California, Berkeley Haas School of Business.

 On June 11, 2010, Steele and another man were arrested and charged in connection with a murder-for-hire plot to kill Steele's wife Cyndi and her mother.
-He was found guilty and sentenced to a 50-year prison sentence.
+He was found guilty and sentenced to 50 years in prison.
 Steele died in prison in September 2014, three years into his sentence.

 Notable cases

 Steele defended Aryan Nations leader Richard Butler in a 2000 lawsuit, which he ultimately lost.
-In another case, Steele challenged Idaho's hate crime laws in defending Lonny Rae, a man who had been charged with malicious harassment for shouting "nigger" at a black referee who had injured Rae's wife, Kimberly (a reporter for a local newspaper), while trying to prevent her from taking a photograph following a high school football match.
+In another case, Steele challenged Idaho's hate crime laws by defending Lonny Rae, a man who had been charged with malicious harassment for shouting "nigger" at a black referee who had injured Rae's wife, Kimberly (a reporter for a local newspaper), while he was trying to prevent her from taking a photograph following a high school football match.
 Steele argued that the law breached the constitutional right to free speech under the First Amendment.
-Rae was cleared of the harassment charge but sentenced to seven days imprisonment for assault.
+Rae was cleared of the harassment charge but he was sentenced to seven days imprisonment for assault.
 In 2004, Rae's conviction was overturned on appeal, which was also handled by Steele.
 Steele also formerly worked as a spokesman for Prussian Blue, a female white supremacist pop music duo that was active in the mid-2000s.